secretstartups/handbook/content/job-families/marketing/digital-marketing-programs-manager/index.html.md

 ## Key Performance Indicators

-- # of leads/MQLs created, cost per lead
+- No. of leads/MQLs created, cost per lead

 - % increase in MQL to SAO conversion rate and nurture progression
 - % of SMB/MM leads from digital source, cost per trial acquisition